-Be careful with geo-targeting
+Be thoughtful about geo-targeting

-While proximity to home is an obvious factor for parents when choosing a school, many won’t object to traveling a few extra miles to give their child the best opportunities possible.
+While proximity to home is an obvious factor for parents when choosing a school, many won’t object to traveling a few extra miles to give their child the best opportunity possible.
 Because of this, you don’t want to limit your paid search ads too narrowly when it comes to location.

 Start by analyzing your previous enrollment data to identify your best-performing areas.
 From there, you can conduct A/B testing with different regions to see which one brings the most visitors.

-While PPC campaigns for schools have a high conversation potential, they require a multifaceted approach.
+While PPC campaigns for schools have a high conversion potential, they require a multifaceted approach.
 A thoughtful marketing strategy is key to keeping your campaign budget low while achieving top-notch results with such a diverse audience.